priyankad1520/Devepos-Concepts/Helm/01-what-is-helm.md

 # What is Helm?
 Helm is a package manager for Kubernetes used to simplify application deployment and management. or "Helm is a tool used to package, install, upgrade, and manage Kubernetes applications."
 "Helm is a Kubernetes package manager that uses Helm charts to simplify application deployment, upgrades, configuration management, and rollbacks."

+"Helm charts contain Kubernetes manifest templates, and Helm manages deployments by tracking release versions and storing revision history inside the Kubernetes cluster, allowing upgrades and rollbacks."

 helm use helm chart : A Helm chart is a collection of Kubernetes manifest templates.